 Prozac has been linked to serious side effects, including violent behavior, suicidal thoughts or actions, and an increased risk of birth defects if the drug is taken during pregnancy.

 If you or a loved one dealt with any of these side effects, you may have grounds for a Prozac lawsuit.
-Filing a lawsuit might allow you to recover compensation for all medical expenses caused by the drug’s side effects, along with lost wages and pain and suffering.
+A Cincinnati Prozac lawyer could help you recover compensation for all medical expenses caused by the drug’s side effects, along with lost wages and pain and suffering.

-O’Connor, Acciani & Levy’s defective drug attorneys know how to build a defective drug case and aggressively pursue all of the compensation you deserve.
+O’Connor, Acciani & Levy’s dedicated SSRI attorneys know how to build a defective drug case and aggressively pursue all of the compensation you deserve.
 Schedule a free, no obligation legal consultation today.
 We will not charge legal fees unless you receive compensation.

 BIRTH DEFECTS FROM PROZAC